pleblanc72/Insights-in-a-Day/README.md

 Thirdly, you should have some experience with SQL Server Data Tools and SQL Server Management Studio.

 Finally, before arriving at the workshop ensure that you have installed the latest edition of the following items on your machine:
-•	Power BI Desktop
+- Power BI Desktop
-•	SQL Server Management Studio
+- SQL Server Management Studio
-•	SQL Server Data Tools
+- SQL Server Data Tools

 # Agenda
-Please note:  This is a rough agenda, and the schedule is subject to change pending workshop activities and interaction.
+Please note:  This is a rough agenda, and the schedule is subject to change pending workshop activities and interaction:

-•	8-9 (optional):  Setup assistance and networking
+- 8-9 (optional):   Setup assistance and networking
-•	9-9:30:  Validating your environment
+- 9-9:30:           Validating your environment
-•	9:30-10:  Introduction to the Solution
+- 9:30-10:         Introduction to the Solution
-•	10-10:15: Break
+- 10-10:15:        Break
-•	10:15-11:15:  Lab 1 - Creating and Deploying the Data Warehouse Schema
+- 10:15-11:15:     Lab 1 - Creating and Deploying the Data Warehouse Schema
-•	11:15-12:  Lab 2 – Creating and Configuring Azure Data Factory or Validating SSIS Environment
+- 11:15-12:        Lab 2 – Creating and Configuring Azure Data Factory or Validating SSIS Environment
-•	12-1:  Lunch
+- 12-1:            Lunch
-•	1-2:  Lab 3 – Configuring the SSIS ETL Project
+- 1-2:             Lab 3 – Configuring the SSIS ETL Project
-•	2-3:  Lab 4 – Creating, configuring and Deploying Azure Analysis Services Tabular Model
+- 2-3:             Lab 4 – Creating, configuring and Deploying Azure Analysis Services Tabular Model
-•	3-3:15 – Break
+- 3-3:15:          Break
-•	3:15-3:45 – Lab 5 - Deploying and Scheduling your SSIS packages to run in ADF or on the SQL Server Agent
+- 3:15-3:45:       Lab 5 - Deploying and Scheduling your SSIS packages to run in ADF or on the SQL Server Agent
-•	3:45-4:45– lab 6 - Connecting the Power BI Report to your Azure AS instance
+- 3:45-4:45:       Lab 6 - Connecting the Power BI Report to your Azure AS instance
-•	4:45-until – Q&A and Feedback for workshop
+- 4:45-until:      Q&A and Feedback for workshop